cylc/cylc-doc/src/glossary.rst

       * :term:`initial cycle point`

    stop cycle point
-      The "stop" :term:`cycle point` is the one at which the :term:`scheduler` shuts down.
+      The "stop" :term:`cycle point` is where the :term:`scheduler` shuts down.

       This may be before or after the :term:`final cycle point`.